-U.S. LNG (Liquefied Natural Gas) imports: ↑ 273% Natural gas use in electric power generation: ↑ 21.5% According to the Federal Energy Information Administration: "America will need 34 percent more energy from all sources by 2030.
+According to the Federal Energy Information Administration: "America will need 34 percent more energy from all sources by 2030.
 That means using the energy we have more wisely."

-Consequently, energy security is now an issue alongside personal financial and environmental security. ©2009 · Table of Contents Slide 17 of 86 Gas Tank Water Heaters vs. Tankless Units The water heater is the third largest consumer of energy in the home; the furnace and air conditioner are #1 and #2 respectively.
+Consequently, energy security is now an issue alongside personal financial and environmental security.

+Gas Tank Water Heaters vs. Tankless Units

+The water heater is the third largest consumer of energy in the home; the furnace and air conditioner are #1 and #2 respectively.

 The Department of Energy (DOE) estimates that 23-28 percent of the average home's energy bill is associated with heating water.

 In terms of energy efficiency (EF), gas tank water heaters are very inefficient compared to tankless units.
 A gas tank-style water heater on the first day of use has an EF between 0.59 and 0.62.
 However, after a few years of operation, a tank water heater rating can be less than .50 EF.

-Gas tankless water heaters, on the other hand, have an EF between 0.80 and 0.93.
-This is an EF gain of 33 percent compared to tank systems, which is particularly significant when considering national implications. ©2009 · Table of Contents
+Gas tankless water heaters, on the other hand, have an EF between 0.80 and 0.96.
+This is an EF gain of 33 percent compared to tank systems, which is particularly significant when considering national implications.

-Slide 18 of 86

 National Implications

 Sixty million gas storage water heaters are estimated to be in use with efficiency less than 60 percent.

 Out of this 60 million, 42 million families use electric storage water heaters to meet their home hot water needs.
 Electricity is a two to three times less efficient method of heating water versus gas.

 Approximately 10,000,000 tank water heaters are sold each year.
 Of those, 80 percent are replacement heaters and 20 percent are due to new construction.

 Consequently, purchasing gas and electric tank style water heaters is a vicious cycle of inefficiency which majorly contributes to the energy crisis.

-Slide 19 of 86
+Tankless Water Heaters

-Tank Water Heaters (The Old Way) Tani
+Tank Water Heaters (The Old Way)

-Energy Factor 48% - 62% (Average)
+Energy Factor 49% - 62% (Average)

 Recovery Efficiency 0.76 to 0.82

-1ST Hour Rating 30 - 100 gallons
+1 st Hour Rating 30-100 gallons

-Life Expectancy 5-13 years (Average 9)
+Serviceability Must Replace Entire Unit

-Warranty 3-10 years Average
+Warranty 3-10 Years Average

 Ignition Standing Pilot

 Safety Devices Thermocouple

 Gas Consumption

-·Pilot is constantly using gas

-Every time hot water is used, the end user is paying to Re-Heat the several gallons of water remaining inside

-When a tap is turned on for even 10 seconds, cold water is diluting the hot water you just paid to heat by as much as 25%
+- Pilot is constantly using gas - Every time hot water is used, the end user is paying to Re-Heat the several gallons of water remaining inside - When a tap is turned on for even 10 seconds, cold water is diluting the hot water you just paid to heat by as much as 25%

 Tankless (The Future)

-80% - 87% (Title 24 Compliant)
+80% - 96% (Title 24 Compliant)

 Continuous Flow (No Recovery Needed)

-Never Ending Supply (However 1 unit can do up to 510 GPH)
+Never Ending Supply (However 1 unit can do up to 510GPH)

-20+ Years (All Parts Replaceable)
+All Parts are Repairable or Replaceable

 12 Years Heat Exchanger, 5 Parts, 1 Labor

 Electronic Ignition - No Standing Pilot

+F

 Over 1 Dozen Safety Devices (All Monitored by Computer)

+Gas Consumption

-Gas Consumption •Gas is only used when hot water is demanded When fixture (s) are shut off, unit returns to the standby mode. •Fully Modulating Gas valve uses only the gas needed to heat the water
+Gas is only used when hot water is demanded

+- When fixture(s) are shut off, unit returns to the standby mode - Fully Modulating Gas valve uses only the gas needed to hear the water

+Green Advantages

-Green Advantages Tankless water heater systems have many green advantages: - Tankless units save 30 to 50 percent on the amount of energy it takes to heat water over conventional tank water heaters. - Tankless water heaters have a life expectancy of up to 20 years, which is two times that of a standard tank type water heater. - All components of many tankless water heaters are replaceable, unlike standard tank water heaters that are typically replaced when they fail or leak. - 95 percent of many tankless components are recyclable, and - Tankless water heaters produce very low NOx and CO2 emissions, making them environmentally sound gas appliances.
+Tankless water heater systems have many green advantages:

+- Tankless units save 30 to 50 percent on the amount of energy it takes to heat water over conventional tank water heaters. - Tankless water heaters can last up to twice as long as a typical tank. - All components of many tankless water heaters are replaceable, unlike standard tank water heaters that are typically replaced when they fail or leak. - 95 percent of many tankless components are recyclable, and - Tankless water heaters produce very low NOx and CO2 emissions, making them environmentally sound gas appliances.